ContrerasJJ/intro-to-machine-learning-project/README.md

 ## What I Have Learned From This Project

-- How to structure a complete supervised learning pipeline from raw data to model evaluation.
+- Built an end-to-end machine learning pipeline from raw data preprocessing to final model evaluation.
 - The importance of data preprocessing and feature quality on model performance.
 - How to interpret classification metrics and connect them to real business decisions.
 - Practical experience in using scikit-learn for model training, evaluation, and comparison.